tikv/rfcs/text/2021-04-23-builtin-gc-worker.md

 1. `GC Barrier`

-    PD guarantees that the GC process will not affect the data with a timestamp later than any `GC Barrier`.
+    PD guarantees it will be valid for a snapshot with timestamp later than any `GC Barrier` to read and write .
 TiKV users (e.g. TiDB / CDC / Client) can put GC Barriers into PD so as to make sure the data they are using will not be GC.

 2. `Transaction Safepoint`

-    TiKV and TiFlash guarantee that no read or write will happen on the data earlier than `Transaction Safepoint`.
-PD calculates `Transaction Safepoint Proposal` by `min(GC Barriers) - 1` and proposes it to TiKV and TiFlash via the `StoreHeartbeatResponse`.
+    TiKV and TiFlash guarantee that no read or write will happen on the snapshot earlier than `Transaction Safepoint`.
+PD calculates `Transaction Safepoint` by `min(GC Barriers, now - gc_life_time) - 1` and proposes it to TiKV and TiFlash via the `StoreHeartbeatResponse`.
 Therefore, TiKV and TiFlash will reject all requests with timestamp earlier than the `Transaction Safepoint`.
-In the next following `StoreHeartbeatRequest` TiKV and TiFlash will report their latest `Transaction Safepoint Status` to PD.
+In the next following `StoreHeartbeatRequest` TiKV and TiFlash will report their latest `Transaction Safepoint` to PD.

+    Note that `Transaction Safepoint` on TiKV, TiFlash and PD must be non-decreasing.

 3. `GC Safepoint`